lanternphp/docs/docs/documentation/README.md

 System-level `Constraints` can be placed on a Feature or Action.
 Constraints are checked along with availability and it's a great way of switching off groups of actions or features depending on what the current system setup will support.

 `Availability` determines if an Action can be performed.
-It's built into the heart of Lantern and provides one of the biggest benefits.
-This could cover various things (we’ll get to some more later) but at its simplest, it could be used to make sure the user is able to perform the Action.
+It's built into the heart of Lantern and provides one of the biggest benefits, colocating the logic around authorisation right there with the domain logic.
+For example, whether the given user has permission and/or if the state of the dependency allows for the `Action` to be performed.

 The `perform` method on an Action must return an `ActionResponse`, which is considered either successful or unsuccessful.